godaddy/gasket/docs/guides/authoring-presets.md

 }
 ```

-This prompt can be skipped by providing the `datastore` key in a preset's
+This prompt can be entirely skipped by providing the `datastore` key in a
-`createContext`:
+preset's `createContext`:

 ```js
 // preset-datastore/index.js